-Covid-19: Toll in India rises to 166 as cases cross 5,700; Trump thanks Modi for malaria drug

-Tablighi Jamaat leader Maulana Saad Kandhalvi will join investigation after his quarantine period is over, his lawyer Tauseef Khan said.

-The Delhi and Uttar Pradesh governments on Wednesday sealed “hotspots” in their states, in a bid to contain Covid-19 infections.
-While 20 hotspots were sealed in Delhi, the Adityanath government in Uttar Pradesh said it would seal off 15 districts.
+Covid-19: Jharkhand reports first death; Delhi has 669 active cases, says health minister

+The number of confirmed cases in India rose to 5,734 on Thursday.
+The toll in the country is now 166, said the health ministry.
+In the last 24 hours, India has reported 570 new infections and 17 deaths.
+Meanwhile, a 72-year-old man died of coronavirus in Bokaro district of Jharkhand, the first death in the state due to the infection.

+Prime Minister Narendra Modi and US President Donald Trump exchanged pleasantries on Thursday after the two countries resolved to share resources to fight the novel coronavirus.

 The United States reported the highest toll in a single day on Tuesday, with 1,973 fatalities, including 779 in New York state alone.
 By Wednesday evening, the US had 4,31,838 cases of Covid-19, by far the highest anywhere in the world, according to a tracker by Johns Hopkins University.

-The number of coronavirus cases in India rose above the 5,000 mark on Wednesday.
 Globally, the number of positive cases worldwide crossed 15.14 lakh, including over 88,400 deaths.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.